Mik Scarlet: Career

-As one of the first generation of disabled television presenters, Scarlet is best known for presenting the 1992 Emmy Award winning and BAFTA nominated children's television programme "Beat That" on Channel Four.
+As one of the first generation of disabled television presenters, Scarlet is best known for presenting the 1992 Emmy Award winning and BAFTA nominated children's television programme Beat That on Channel Four.
 He won a UNICEF award for work with disabled children.

-He has also played several cameo roles in shows such as Brookside and The Bill, and was a presenter for BBC2's "From the Edge".
-He has appeared in numerous television programmes including 2point4 Children.
+He has also played several cameo roles in shows such as Brookside and The Bill, and was a presenter for BBC2's From the Edge.
+He has appeared in numerous television programmes including 2point4 Children, and Wham!
+Bam!
+Strawberry Jam!
+(BBC 1995) which also featured Rik Mayall.

-Scarlet is a regular correspondent for The Huffington Post.
+Scarlet is a regular correspondent for HuffPost.
 He wrote an article for The Independent in 2000 about social rights and was quoted in The Independent about the 2016 Summer Paralympics.
 In 2012, he wrote an article for Time Out about accessibility in London.
 That year, he performed in the Paralympic Opening Ceremony and presented coverage of the wheelchair rugby for The Paralympic Games.

 Scarlet has appeared on various news and current affairs programmes, such as The Wright Stuff, Good Morning Britain, This Morning and Sky News, both as a commentator and reporter.
 Scarlet also is an occasional reporter for Channel Five News.

 He is an ambassador for Parallel London, the inclusive, disability-led push/run event.

 In 2018, Scarlet was named on The Shaw Trust Disability Power 100 list, an annual publication of the 100 most influential disabled people in the UK.